-LSE has hosted some of the world’s most high profile statesmen and women, but two of the most memorable in recent years visited the School on consecutive days in June 2012: Aung San Suu Kyi and the Dalai Lama.
+LSE has hosted some of the world’s most high profile statespeople.
+Alan Revel look back to when two of the most memorable in recent years visited the School on consecutive days in June 2012: Aung San Suu Kyi and the Dalai Lama.

 Not many universities can boast visits from two Nobel Peace Prize winners in two days so, although it involved a huge amount of work behind the scenes to coordinate the events and deal with the extraordinary amount of interest from the LSE community, the general public and the media, it was a great privilege for everyone involved.